 McAnulty College and Graduate School of Liberal Arts

 Mathematics and Computer Science

 College Hall 420

 Education:Ph.D., Mathematics, University of Notre Dame, 1981

 Duquesne University President's Award for Excellence in Teaching, 2010

 McAnulty College of Duquesne University, Outstanding Teaching Award, 2010

 Allegheny Mountain Section, MAA, Excellence in Teaching Award, 2009

-I was one of the developers of the University Core course in mathematics, and enjoyed teaching that for many years.
-My teaching currently is focused on all levels and types of calculus, discrete mathematics, and abstract algebra.
+I was one of the developers of the Discrete Mathematics, Problem Solving with Creative Mathematics, and Elements of Computer Science courses and taught them for many years.
+I have taught most of the courses in the mathematics curriculum.
+Currently, my teaching is focused on all levels and types of calculus as well as abstract algebra.